jj-jakub/AndroidEnergyConsumer/README.md

 |<p align="center"><img src="https://github.com/jj-jakub/AndroidEnergyConsumer/blob/develop/readmeImages/MainScreen.webp" width="250"/></p>|

 This is Calculations fragment.
 You can control the parameters that running algorithm will use, i.e.
-- "Number of handlers" - number of threads that will be launched for calculations
+- "Number of threads" - number of threads that will be launched for calculations
 - "Factor" - number that will be used for additions/multiplications of variables

 You can run addition algorithm or multiplication algorithm by clicking "Perform addition calculations" or "Perform multiplication calculations" respectively.

 Calculations status label indicates if any algorithm is currently running or not.
 Calculations result label shows the latest information about calculations.
-It is mainly log from the handler which about finishing some part of operations.
+It is mainly log from the thread which about finishing some part of operations.

 If you want to stop running calculations click "Abort calculations" button.